Bad News: These Beloved Shows Won't Return In 2017

-Bummer news, my friends: your favorites show may not return in 2017.
+Sad news, my friends: your favourites show may not return in 2017.

 And not like a Ross and Rachel break, either.
 These shows plan on returning as soon as possible but have been held up for different reasons.
 Some are hoping to create the best content possible, hence waiting to perfect the material before going into production.
 Others are waiting for their leads to clear their schedule before a new season can commence.
 Whatever the reason, one thing remains the same across the board: we'll really miss these shows.